ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Data Description

 One noteworthy element of this data extract is that even though I had selected the data to encompass the years of 2010-2021, when I was actually able to open up and work with the data extract in RStudio (using the range() function), I found that the data set only included data for 2010 until 2015.
 This is something I would consider a potential limitation of using IPUMS for data, as I was under the impression that more data was being accessed, given that my selected extract should have included 2010-2021.
 Additionally, I had been under the impression that in creating my data extract, equal or at least representative amounts of data for all of the United States would appear in the extract, which was not the case.
 The goal of this study is to generate key findings for the entirety of the US, split by year, to attempt to capture how rates of educational attainment (based on other variables) change over time.
 Due to the aforementioned potential issues with the data, this study may result in findings that are not fully representative of the populations being captured within the data, though it should provide some key insights into the trends present in the US.

-In future versions of this document, I hope to be able to more clearly elaborate on why this data is inaccessible or not included in the extract.
+It is unclear why this data is inaccessible or not included in the extract.

 The raw data extract from IPUMS, before cleaning and transformation, looked much like the figure below.

 ![Raw Data](images/raw-data.JPG)

 In order to analyze the data properly, each variable was considered in relation to how it will need to be used in analysis.
 In the case of CPSIDP, the nature of the variable is to serve as an identifier variable for each person in the sample, made using a combination of the survey year, the unique identifier assigned each person from every household (captured in the data), and the survey month.
 This variable will not be considered in analysis because of the nature of the variable and because of the several instances of blank values in the data extract.
 Additionally, the SERIAL, YEAR, PERNUM, BPL, INCTOT, and MONTH variables will not be considered in the analysis.
 The SEX variable is a binary variable, taking in values of either 1 or 2, with 1 representing males and 2 representing females.
 The STATEFIP variable represents a qualitative nominal variable, which is one that is seperated into levels of no particular order, and specifies entries by state with a numerical code.
 EDUC is an ordinal variable, as the entries are sorted into numerical codes, each representing a level of education, in order.
+For use in analysis, however, the EDUC variable will be recoded into a binary variable that will take in a value of 0, indicating an educational attainment at or below some high school participation,  or 1, indicating an educational attainment at or above a high school diploma (or equivalent).
 RACE and HISPAN are also qualitative nominal variables, where each level of identification of race, and Hispanic ethnicity is assigned to a numerical code, in no particular order.
-The full list of number/level assignments is available on the IPUMS CPS official website.
+Also for the purposes of use in statistical analysis, the RACE and HISPAN variables will be recoded to create binary variables for each identity group captured within the variables.
+The full list of numerical code assignments is available on the IPUMS CPS official website.
 Although recommended by IPUMS, WTFINL and ASECWT will not be used for analysis, as there are some missing values present.

 ## Descriptive Statistics

-For this study, R will be the main tool used to perform data analysis, as such built-in functions such as summary() and count(), along with outside libraries and packages, will be employed to perform the initial exploratory analysis on the data.
+For this study, R will be the main tool used to perform data analysis, as such built-in functions such as summary() and count(), along with outside libraries and packages, will be employed to perform the initial exploratory analysis and statistical analysis of the data.

-After filtering the data to only include entries accounting for adults (18 and older in age), the amount of observations in the data sample went from 1,048,575 to 753,243 observations.
+After filtering the data to only include entries accounting for adults (18 and older in age), the amount of observations in the data sample dropped from 1,048,575 to 753,243 observations.
 Additionally, using R's built-in count() function, counts for the amount of individuals by race, gender, and Hispanic Heritage were generated for each year.
 These results can be observed in the tables below for 2010 and 2015.

 Table: 2010 Race Count